sidward35/centrist-bot/README.md

 # centrist-bot

 Balanced as all things should be.
-Fetches tweets from U.S. politicians (5,000 tweets from each of the two major parties) and combines them to generate new ones.
+Fetches tweets from [U.S. politicians](https://github.com/sidward35/centrist-bot/blob/main/run_bot.py#L3) (~12,500 tweets from each of the two major parties) and combines them to generate new ones.

 Check out the daily posts [@centrist_bot](https://twitter.com/centrist_bot)